mariobox/gulp-journal/README.md

 # gulp-journal

-Journaling application made with Gulp and jQuery
+Journaling application made with Gulp and jQuery.
+This is a practice project at Epicodus code school.

 ## Specs